 We are proud that we are on track to reach our targets.

 We believe in and promote beet sugar as an essential ingredient in creating sweet little moments.
 Therefore, our commitment is to foster locally grown crops and encourage conscious consumption.
 To prevent food waste, we promote the use of beet sugar as a preservation agent for fruit.
 Organic varieties complete our product range, as does a sugar-reduced fondant to support conscious consumption.

 We partner with accredited sustainability indexes to scale our commitment and are proud to announce that our beet sugar is sourced sustainably according to REDCert2 in all four major growing countries.
 For ecovadis, we have achieved the silver level and aim to improve our CDP score further.
-We are also currently waiting to become approved by Science Based Targets.
+Our goals have been validated by SBTi.

 To us in the Division Sugar, as part of the integrated Südzucker Group, a strong focus on sustainability is vital.
 We are aware of the responsibility that comes with our business, and we consider ourselves part of the solution.
 Close cooperation with our stakeholders, farmers, and customers is crucial for tackling this challenge.

 Open communication is vital to us when sharing our goals and achievements.
 We are aware that becoming more sustainable is a process, and we openly share the current status.